-- Patch sets.
-Note all patch sets that are applied on the first SMW.
-The second SMW must have exactly the same patch sets. - Customizations.
-Record all site customization and local changes that are made on the first SMW.
+- Note all patch sets that are applied on the first SMW.
+The second SMW must have exactly the same patch sets. - Record all site customization and local change that are made on the first SMW.
 The same changes must be made on the second SMW.